vitor-gercov/angular-directives/README.md

   ng g d directive-name
 </code>
 <p>As everything in the Angular CLI, you can pass the path you want in the command</p>
-<label>Example: Command for the Angular CLI create a my-directive folder into a directives folder, into a shared folder,
+<p>Example: Command for the Angular CLI create a my-directive folder into a directives folder, into a shared folder,
-  into the app folder of the project.</label>
+  into the app folder of the project.</p>
 <code>
   ng g d shared/directives/my-directive
 </code>